Sean-Shmulevich/project-x/README.md

 in your history a new question would go.
 In order to best categorize the history we would probably need some deep learning models, seperate from chatGPT language learning model
+- each node on the graph will be a group of conversations about one topic.

 - You still ask questions in a linear chat but the context of the questions that you ask isnt necessarily linked to that specific conversation thread.
 You can